 This does not mean that the magnitude of the outcome is significant, only that the results are probably not due to random chance.
 For example, an experiment could show that visitors are more likely to convert, had no change in the rate of conversion, or are less likely to convert and the results will still be significant with a confidence score greater than 95%.
 This gives you the confidence to make the decision to keep or discontinue your guide based on the results of the experiment.
 This is not an indication that the magnitude of the outcome of the experiment is the expected conversation rate over time.
 Determining the average outcome over time requires running multiple experiments and comparing the results or monitoring the conversion rate over time to track the sustained impact your guide is having on your users.

 For statisticians, we want to find the probability that in our split test the results of the experimental group are more probable than the null hypothesis represented by the control group.
 The conversion rates and variance for the experimental and control groups are found.
-These values are used in the final calculation that determines the p value and final confidence score showing the probability the null hypothesis is false.
+These values are used in the final calculation that determines the p value, and then the final confidence score showing the probability the null hypothesis is false.

 p is the distribution of the difference between the experimental and control groups distributions